Share This Follow @PLRBConf

 • Water Mitigation Challenges & Updates

-Ed Jones, VP of Education and R&D, CodeBlue an Accuserve Company, Lorena, TX
+Ed Jones, VP of Education and R&D, Accuserve Solutions, Lorena, TX

 Rochelle Ptacek, IICRC ASD WTR AHERA, Process Design Lead Consultant, Allstate Insurance Group, Chandler, AZ